First Owner: 2nd October 1959 – 31st July 1963

 He was commissioned by the legendary art director, Germano Facetti at Penguin to create new covers for the best-selling romance novels written by Daphne du Maurier.
 The well-received covers combined paint and pencil to create distinctive tableaux of juxtaposed images with a rough unfinished tone.
 A number of du Maurier’s novels were turned into memorable films, including Rebecca which was directed by Alfred Hitchcock.

 Fratini produced a number of covers for other historical romance novels by authors such as Catherine Gaskin, Victoria Holt and Norah Lofts and was the favoured artist at Fontana.
-His work was still being used years after his death until styles gradually changed.
+His work was still being used years after his death in 1973 - until styles gradually changed.

 Fratini’s first UK magazine commission was a double page spread for Woman’s Mirror in 1963.
 He also had regular work as a magazine illustrator for journals such as Homes and Garden, Woman’s Journal and Woman.
 He often used the palette knife and the unpolished nature of his work was both atmospheric and popular with art directors who could use it without needing to spend more on finishing.